shpaw415/bunext/README.md

 ## 0.9.7

 - Fix serverSideProps breaking when it's undefined
+- Fix update problem where it over-write existing React and rect-dom and update the default rect & react-dom installed to 19.0.0